-- iii.
-If agreement cannot be reached: - I. Each Holder will apply the Planning Tables and notify other Forest Stewardship Plan and Woodlot License Plan holders until agreement is reached in the Working Group assembly; or - II.
-The Working Group may request that the Minister establish proportional Suitable Habitat targets pursuant to FPPR s.19.
+- b.
+If agreement cannot be reached, prior to harvesting disputed Suitable Habitat: - Each Holder will apply the Planning Tables and notify other Forest Stewardship Plan and Woodlot License Plan holders until agreement is reached in the Working Group assembly; or - ii.
+The Working Group will request that the Minister establish proportional Suitable Habitat targets pursuant to FPPR s.19;